fostert14/se_project_express/README.md

 ## Description

 This project is a Node.js-based web application designed to manage clothing items.
 It offers a RESTful API that allows users to perform a variety of operations related to clothing items, such as creating, viewing, liking, and disliking items, as well as managing user profiles.
 The application serves as a backend platform, providing a robust API for front-end applications to interact with.
+This project now fully runs on a vm with a domain name connected to the api.

 ## Functionality